Funningur sits in the middle of the western arm of Funningsfjørður.

 The sparkling glow of the old wood elicits strong feelings of serenity.
 An unpainted Jesus figure dating back to the village’s first church from 1690 forms part of the stunning church interior.

-The porch features an old pew which used to be reserved for women returning to church after giving birth.
+The porch features an old pew that used to be reserved for women returning to church after giving birth.
 Next to it is a sign on which the priest politely asks churchgoers not to spit on the floor.

 Peace & tranquillity